 20. For a typical business unit, top management and the board should monitor no more than 3 to 5 metrics, representing different areas of the business for each of the three time frames: short-term, over the next 1-5 years, and long-term.
 (Mc Kinsey Quarterly)

 And finally, think about this one next time you take a decision: best-selling author Paul C. Nutt did extensive research on decision making for his book Why Decisions Fail.
 He found that more than 50 percent of all decisions fail.
 They are either quickly abandoned, partially implemented or never adopted at all.
 81 percent of all managers pushed their decisions through persuasion and edict.
 And only 7 percent were based on long-term priorities.
 Despite these shocking figures, 91 percent of the managers in Nutt’s study rated themselves as exceptional decision-makers.

-This strategy execution ebook will get you started.
-It covers six crucial strategy execution challenges and offers practical tips on how to overcome them.
+This strategy execution ebook covers six crucial strategy execution challenges and offers practical tips on how to overcome them.

 3. Strategy Execution framework: the 8

 3.1.
 The 8, a simple Strategy Execution model

 Strategy Execution is a complex process.
 In fact, it’s a mix of several processes.
 And the ideal process picture is different for each organization.

 But even with a different mix, each best-in-class strategy execution process should include some basic building blocks.
 Luckily, many of them are readily available within most organizations.